Joc Pederson: Arizona Diamondbacks (2024)

+Texas Rangers (2025–present)

+On December 30, 2024, Pederson signed a two-year, $37 million contract with the Texas Rangers.
+Pederson struggled to begin the 2025 season, as he endured a career-worst 0-for-41 slump that spanned from April 2 to April 23, with the hitless stretch setting a new franchise record for the Rangers.

+On May 24, Pederson suffered a broken right hand after getting hit by a pitch, and was subsequently placed on the 10-day injured list.
+He made his return from the injury on July 27, after missing 52 games.

+On November 6, Pederson exercised his $18.5 million player option for the 2026 season.

-International career; Team Israel
+International career

 2013

-By virtue of his Jewish heritage, Pederson was eligible to play for the Israel national baseball team in the qualifying rounds of the 2013 World Baseball Classic, the youngest player on the team.
+Due to his Jewish heritage, Pederson was eligible to play for the Israel national baseball team in the qualifying rounds of the 2013 World Baseball Classic, the youngest player on the team.
 The Israeli team has the same requirement as does Israel for automatic Israeli citizenship: that a person have at least one Jewish grandparent.
 Pederson's mother provided the papers evidencing his Jewish heritage after obtaining them from the synagogue her father Larry Cahn attended.

-He batted second for Team Israel, and hit .308 with three steals.
+He batted second for Team Israel and hit .308 with three steals.
 Pederson started all three games of the qualifier in right field.
-During the first game, Pederson went 1 for 5 with two strikeouts and left three runners on base.
+During the first game, Pederson went 1-for-5 with two strikeouts and left three runners on base.
 He went 2-for-4 with a run scored and a strikeout in the second game, also stealing a base.
 During the third and final game, Pederson went 1-for-4, scored two runs, walked twice, struck out, and stole a base.
 One of Pederson's Team Israel coaches was Gabe Kapler, who nine years later became his manager with the San Francisco Giants.

 2023

-On July 19, 2022, Pederson committed to play for Israel again in the 2023 World Baseball Classic, to in Miami during March.
-He played for Team Israel manager Ian Kinsler, and alongside pitcher Dean Kremer and others.
+Pederson played for Israel again in the 2023 World Baseball Classic.
+He played center field for Team Israel manager Ian Kinsler, and alongside pitcher Dean Kremer and others.